jasonm23/onlisp-markdown/onlisp.md

 ## 9.4 Avoiding Capture with Better Names

-The ﬁrst two sections divided instances of variable capture into two types: ar- gument capture, where a symbol used in an argument is caught by a binding established by the macro skeleton, and free symbol capture, where a free symbol in a macroexpansion is caught by a binding in force where the macro is ex- panded.
+The ﬁrst two sections divided instances of variable capture into two types: argument capture, where a symbol used in an argument is caught by a binding established by the macro skeleton, and free symbol capture, where a free symbol in a macroexpansion is caught by a binding in force where the macro is expanded.
 The latter cases are usually dealt with simply by giving global variables distinguished names.
 In Common Lisp, it is traditional to give global variables names which begin and end with asterisks.
 The variable deﬁning the current package is called *package*, for example.
 (Such a name may be pronounced